517: Beginning of the End

 Dramamine is an over-the-counter anti-nausea medicine used to combat motion sickness.
 It works by blocking information from getting from the middle ear (which controls balance) to the medulla oblongata (which controls reflexes, such as vomiting).

-New Richmond High School serves about 900 students in the city of New Richmond, Wisconsin, just across the border from Minneapolis.
+New Richmond High School serves about 900 students in the city of New Richmond, Wisconsin, about an hour east of Minneapolis.

 So this is like Beginning of the End Bold Condensed font here, huh?